dustinpfister/blog_posts/_posts/lodash_forown.md

 });
 ```

-## Using a for in loop
+## 3 - Using a for in loop

-So _.forOwn is one of those methods in lodash where I am scratching my head wondering why I should bother with lodash, because doing things like this are not that difficult in vanilla js.
+So \_.forOwn is one of those methods in lodash where I am scratching my head wondering why I should bother with lodash, because doing things like this are not that difficult in vanilla js.

 ```js
 var key,val;